Last Updated: 2020

-Princeton's information technology resources and the access provided by the University to global networks and networked and digital resources are governed by the general policies and rules set forth in Rights, Rules, Responsibilities (www.princeton.edu/rrr).
-For example, policies and rules set forth in RRR that apply to property, privacy, civility and publication in the physical sense also apply to those areas when they involve computers, mobile devices, virtual assistants or other “smart” networked items now composing the “Internet of Things;” use of, or publication via the World Wide Web, including, but not limited to, websites, message boards, tweets, wikis, chat rooms, social networks, media-sharing sites, and other similar electronic venues; when they involve participation in MOOCs or virtual reality or gaming environments, augmented reality, or whether the technology involved is something like multi-user gaming, University-provided voice technology such as telephony Unified Messaging, locally-produced and broadcast video, or YouTube or other public arena videos or images involving University activities or operations.
+Princeton University's information technology resources and the access provided by the University to global networks and networked and digital resources are governed by the general policies and rules set forth in Rights, Rules, Responsibilities.
+For example, policies and rules set forth in RRR that apply to property, privacy, civility, and publication in the physical sense also apply when they involve computers, mobile devices, virtual assistants or other “smart” networked items now composing the “Internet of Things;” use of, or publication via the World Wide Web, including, but not limited to, websites, message boards, tweets, wikis, chat rooms, social networks, media-sharing sites, and similar electronic venues; participation in MOOCs or virtual reality or gaming environments, augmented reality, University-provided voice technology such as telephone messaging, locally-produced and broadcast video, or YouTube, Instagram, or other public arena videos or images involving University activities or operations.
 Individuals also are expected to be familiar with and comply with the requirements of the University’s Information Security Policy, with its companion website “Protect Our Information,” and with the Office of Communications social media guidelines.

 Computing and network equipment and mobile devices purchased by the University remain the property of the University even if they are dedicated for your use.
-Equipment purchased under research or other grants normally is vested with the University though it is to be used for the purposes of the grant.
-When University-owned equipment no longer is needed, its disposition must be in compliance with University policy, including the Information Security Policy, and may not be determined independently by the user of the equipment.
+Equipment purchased under research or other grants normally is vested with the University, though it is to be used for the purposes of the grant.
+When University-owned equipment no longer is needed, its disposition must comply with University policy, including the Information Security Policy, and may not be determined independently by the user of the equipment.

-If you develop or acquire information technology and/or digital hardware, software, or systems for the University for use by students, faculty, staff or the public, you must make efforts to ensure that the result will be accessible to all individuals, including those with disabilities.
-If a service or system is not accessible at time of acquisition, you must work with the vendor to ensure that accessibility enhancements will be provided over time and to provide an effective alternative format in the interim.
+If you develop or acquire information technology and/or digital hardware, software, or systems for the University for use by students, faculty, staff, or the public, you are strongly encouraged to make efforts to ensure that the result will be accessible to all individuals, including those with disabilities.
+If a service or system is not accessible at the time of acquisition, you are strongly encouraged to work with the vendor to ensure that accessibility enhancements will be provided over time and to provide an effective alternative format in the interim.
 Offices seeking information, assistance and/or training regarding digital accessibility should consult the User Experience Office.

 The University’s Right to Access Files

-The University also provides some access to files and documents residing on University-owned equipment and systems (and/or transmitted via the University’s network services) to outside vendors who have been contracted with to provide technology services, including email protection services.
+The University also provides some access to accounts, files, and documents residing on University-owned equipment and systems (and/or transmitted via the University’s network services) to outside vendors who have been contracted to provide technology services, including email protection services.
 The University’s contracts with such vendors contain firm provisions for security of information and for the privacy of members of the University community who may use those services.

 Retaining Work-related Files

-On employee termination, supervisors are expected to assure that passwords to computers, other networked devices, and accounts are obtained and changed if the work of the unit requires access to data or resources previously managed by the employee, and that copies of critical work product remain available following the employee’s separation from the University.
+On preparation for employee termination, supervisors are expected to assure that passwords to computers, other networked devices, and accounts are obtained and changed if the work of the unit requires access to data or resources previously managed by the employee, and to assure that copies of critical work product remain available following the employee’s separation from the University.

-The University’s record retention policy also must be observed (subject to any Legal Hold Notice issued by the Office of the General Counsel).
+The University’s Record Retention Policy also must be observed (subject to any Legal Hold Notice issued by the Office of the General Counsel).
 See University Records Management at www.princeton.edu/records.
-Where the Office of the General Counsel has issued a “Legal Hold Notice,” individuals may be required to suspend regular retention practices and to retain information until further notice from the Office of the General Counsel, including after an employee’s departure from the University.
+When the Office of the General Counsel has issued a “Legal Hold Notice,” individuals may be required to suspend regular retention practices and to retain information until further notice from the Office of the General Counsel, including after an employee’s departure from the University.

-Supervisors are encouraged to communicate the University’s expectations regarding privacy of employee files and e-mail, and to remind employees of these expectations periodically.
+Supervisors are encouraged to communicate the University’s expectations regarding privacy of employee files and e-mail, and periodically to remind employees of these expectations.
 Supervisors also are expected to take prompt action to retrieve or preserve employee files needed to continue the work of the department when an employee is about to separate from the University.